rebmanop/SnailPass-Server/README.md

 - SHA-512 as a hash function.

 #### Libraries and extensions
-- `Flask-RESTful` as an extension for Flask that adds an abstruction for building REST APIs
+- `Flask-RESTful` as an extension for Flask that adds an abstraction for building REST APIs
 - `SQLAlchemy` as a SQL toolkit and ORM
 - `pytest` as a library for codebase testing

 # Developer Documentation
-Please refer to the [Deployment Guide](https://github.com/rebmanop/SnailPass-Server/wiki/Deployment-Guide) down below to quickly spin up server container.
-And check out [API Documentation](https://github.com/rebmanop/SnailPass-REST-api/wiki/api-Documentation) to get information about all the endpoints and request/response structure.
+Please refer to the [Deployment Guide](https://github.com/rebmanop/SnailPass-Server/wiki/Deployment-Guide) down below to quickly spin up a server container.
+Check out [API Documentation](https://github.com/rebmanop/SnailPass-REST-api/wiki/api-Documentation) to learn about all the features, endpoints and request/response structures.

 # Deploy
 <p align="center">